vilasvarghese/linux/scaler-classes/class1/Readme.md

 The lesson here is: **Understanding the goal (maximum uptime/stability) is more important than knowing the features of a system.** Always pick the tool that fits the job!

-Great job, everyone!
-You now understand the core of Linux, the Kernel, and the key Distros that power the world.
-Let's move on to... *(continue to next topic)*
 Comparison Table
 -------------------------------------------------------------------------------
 Feature			RHEL 9						Ubuntu 24.04 LTS		Fedora (e.g., 40)